DreymaR/BigBagKbdTrixPKL/PKL_eD/README.md

 	- Specify, e.g., the entry for 1 similar to today's 0 entry.
 U+0000–U+001F are just <control> chars.
 	- That'd be backwards compatible with existing PKL tables, and one can choose behavior.

-* Generate key mapping images from layout files and my .svg by scripting InkScape?
-    - They should work from a KLD-type template/remap setup.

 * Would it be possible to make single-key images so that they may be remapped?
     - But that'd require some sort of position map, maybe KLD-based.
     - Also, not sure whether rendering would be smooth enough?